 Furthermore, if your parents support your finance, they need enough time to consider and plan the financial capability.

 Show your seriousness about studying abroad

 Don’t just approach your parents and say, “I want to study abroad.”
 It seems like a request than an investment.

 Instead, you should research in advance and prepare to answer your parents’ questions.

 Please print out the documentation or show them files on PDF with highlights.
 It’s easier for them to understand and also shows your determination.

 If you plan to study abroad because your desired study field has not been taught in higher education in your country, or the quality of teaching in that subject is not good, explain that to parents.

-Parents always want you to have the best, so this reason is completely convincing.
+Parents always want you to have the best, so this reason is compelling.

-For example, let them know it’s an opportunity to try new teaching and learning methods, interact with friends from around the world, learn from different perspectives, improving language skills.
+For example, let them know it’s an opportunity to try new teaching and learning methods, interact with friends from around the world, learn from different perspectives, and improve language skills.